Unphased Wrinkles: Estimating cloth elasticity parameters using a frequency-based loss: Method

-While many previous methods simply avoid wrinkles in the captured data \cite{wang2011data, miguel12, clyde17}, we instead propose a novel objective to handle such ambiguities and are able to process coupled-parameter captures, which in turn allows for simpler and more affordable capture pipelines.

-As outlined above, the evaluation of the objective in \myeqref{eq:origOpt} results in a very different value for both equilibrium states in \figref{fig:wrinkle} when choosing \(\mathbf{s}\) to be a stacked locator of vertex positions $\mathbf{p}$, although both target swatches are generated with the same material properties.
-In general, positional loss encoding is sensitive to small differences in the captured cloth.
-Thus, we developed an objective function that reports a similar error for wrinkle patterns generated by the same material.
+Due to the complicated cloth behavior, minimizing a direct comparison of 3D vertex positions would not produce robust results.
+In general, a positional loss encoding is sensitive to small differences in the captured cloth.
+Thus, we developed a novel objective function that reports a similar error for wrinkle patterns generated by the same material.
+As a result, we are able to process coupled-parameter captures, demonstrating robustness to different configurations due to different initial conditions.
+This in turn, allows for simpler and more affordable capture pipelines.
 We evaluate the following shape descriptors:

 where \(\mathbf{U}\) is either a triangle or bending \emph{energy} and \(\mathbf{C}\) is the \emph{strain} as defined in \secref{sec:stvk}.
 The position descriptor $\mathbf{s}_{\text{pos}}$ represents the swatch shape in terms of vertex positions, leading to evaluating the absolute position of wrinkles.
 In contrast, $\mathbf{s}_{\text{energy}}$ and $\mathbf{s}_{\text{strain}}$ measure the per-element energies and strain, respectively, which determine how much the cloth is stretched.
-They differ in \(\mathbf{U}\) usually being a squared strain scaled by the material parameters.
+They differ since \(\mathbf{U}\) is usually a squared strain scaled by the material parameters.
 This implies that \(\mathbf{s}_{\text{target}}\) depends on \(\gamma\), which complicates the computation of the corresponding derivatives.
-The finite Fourier transform (FFT) descriptor $\mathbf{s}_{\text{FFT}}$ applies the normalized 2D FFT to grid vertices.
-The normalization removes phase information, leading to small metric differences when comparing distinct wrinkle phases and larger discrepancies for varying wrinkle amplitude or frequency.
+The discrete Fourier transform (DFT) descriptor $\mathbf{s}_{\text{freq}}$ applies the 2D fast Fourier transform (FFT) algorithm to grid vertex positions $\mathbf{p}$ followed by a component-wise magnitude computation, which removes phase information, hence the term \textit{unphased}.
+This leads to small metric differences when comparing distinct wrinkle phases and larger discrepancies for varying wrinkle amplitude or frequency.

 Our experiments show that the energy and strain descriptors $\mathbf{s}_{\text{energy}}$ and $\mathbf{s}_{\text{strain}}$ work well when bifurcations are symmetric as in \figref{fig:wrinkle}.
-However, for fine wrinkles as in \figref{fig:error_comparison}, only the FFT descriptor $\mathbf{s}_{\text{FFT}}$ performs robustly as we elaborate in the next section.
+However, for fine wrinkles as in \figref{fig:error_comparison}, only the frequency descriptor $\mathbf{s}_{\text{freq}}$ performs robustly as we elaborate in the next section.